-- State and Federal agencies consider the Carmel River watershed to be a high priority area for restoration, as evidenced by the interest in addressing water supply issues, the removal of San Clemente Dam, impacts to the Carmel Bay Area of Special Biological Significance, and management of threatened species.
+- ➤ Local, State and Federal agencies consider the Carmel River watershed to be a high priority area for restoration, as evidenced by the interest in addressing water supply issues, the removal of San Clemente Dam, proposed projects in the lower Carmel River, and continued oversight with the management of threatened species.
 Stringent avoidance and mitigation requirements will continue to be placed on activities that could have negative impacts on sensitive aquatic species or their habitats. - Activities that interrupt or curtail natural stream functions, such as lining streambanks with riprap, have come under increasing scrutiny and now require significant mitigation offsets.
 Approximately 35% to 40% of the streambanks downstream of Carmel Valley Village have been altered or hardened since the late 1950s.
 Activities that increase the amount of habitat or restore natural stream functions are more likely to be approved or funded through State and Federal grant programs. - Additional work to add instream features (such as large logs for steelhead refuge or backwater channel areas for frogs) can restore and diversify aquatic habitat. - Major restoration projects completed between 1987 and 1999 have had extensive and successful work to diversify plantings.
-However, maintenance of irrigation systems is ongoing and requires extensive work in water years classified as below normal, dry and critically dry. - Downstream of the Robinson Canyon Road bridge, the river continues to cut into the channel bottom and form a more complex system of pools, riffles and gravel bars.
+However, maintenance of irrigation systems is ongoing and requires extensive work in water years classified as below normal, dry and critically dry. - ➤ The channel will change due to a new supply of sediment coming from upstream of the old San Clemente Dam and additional sources of sediment associated with the Soberanes Fire of 2016.

 Between the mouth of the river and Robinson Canyon Road bridge, many areas of the river appear to be deeper than at any previous time since measurements have been recorded (i.e., beginning in 1978), with many reaches showing several feet of downcutting.
-This trend, which was identified as a concern in the 1984 Carmel River Management Program EIR, appears to have accelerated in the period from 1998 to 2014.
+This trend, which was identified as a concern in the 1984 Carmel River Management Program EIR, appears to have accelerated in the period from 1998 to 2015.
 This was a period of exceptional stability (for the Carmel River) as streambanks hardened with structural protection over the past several decades resisted erosion and the force of the river during high flows was directed into the channel bottom.
 This condition has resulted in the undermining of rip-rap protection and bridge infrastructure in some reaches.
-To assess the impact of scour and degradation in the bottom of the channel, the District budgeted funds in Fiscal Year 2014-15 to carry out a thalweg survey (survey along the bottom of the channel), which will be compared to similar surveys dating back to 1984.
+To assess the impact of scour and degradation in the bottom of the channel, the District budgeted funds in Fiscal Year 2014-15 and carried out a thalweg survey (survey along the bottom of the channel) along a portion of the lower river.
+The survey was completed in 2015 and 2016 and will be compared to similar periodic surveys dating back to 1984.
+However, this trend will have to be looked at carefully because as of Water Year 2017 recent high flows have transported large amounts of sediment into the mainstem of the Carmel River.